Nadhim Zahawi: Ministerial code breaches and dismissal

 Zahawi's tax arrangements attracted further public attention in January 2023.
 This led to widespread review of statements that he had made and his correspondence with investigating journalists.
 The Prime Minister asked Laurie Magnus, the Independent Adviser on Ministers' Interests, to investigate Zahawi's personal financial arrangements and declarations.
 The report identified seven breaches of the Ministerial Code and was published on 29 January 2023.
 The Prime Minister dismissed Zahawi immediately, following the report from the Independent Adviser.
 Zahawi's reply did not mention the breaches or contain an apology for them.

 Zahawi failed to declare the HMRC investigation to his permanent secretary, and failed to disclose it in his ministerial declaration of interests.
 He also failed to disclose it to Prime Ministers Boris Johnson, Liz Truss and Rishi Sunak.
 In July 2022, Zahawi had said publicly "There have been news stories over the last few days which are inaccurate, unfair and are clearly smears."
 He did not correct this until January 2023.
 Magnus found this "inconsistent with the requirement for openness" on ministers.

 Backbencher

 Following his departure from government, Zahawi became a backbencher.
 In April 2023, he was reselected for the next general election.
 In November 2023, David Spencer resigned from the executive of Zahawi's local Conservative Association, intending to challenge him at the 2024 general election.
-On 9 May 2024, Zahawi announced his retirement at the next election.
+On 9 May 2024, Zahawi announced he would stand down at the next election.

+Defection to Reform UK

+Zahawi's defection to Reform UK was announced by Nigel Farage on 12 January 2026.
+Zahawi declared that the country needed "a Glorious Revolution to get us back to a sovereign parliament", and said problems with free speech "on X or even just down the pub" was one of the reasons he was joining Reform.

+When asked on 12 January 2026 about allegations of racism by Farage, Zahawi responded by saying, "If I thought this man [Nigel Farage] sitting next to me in any way had an issue with people of my colour, or my background...
+I wouldn't be sitting next to him."

+It was reported at the time that Zahawi was in discussion with the Conservative Party about a peerage to the House of Lords in the weeks prior to defecting.